Spring Roofing Inspection Checklist

 It’s important to inspect your roof for damage due to water and ice, as well as wind damage.
 Spring is notorious for dumping inches of rain on North Carolina, so you’ll want to make sure your roof is prepared to withstand the rain.
 If you’ve got a crack or hole in your roof, the rainwater could easily seep into your roof deck and attic.

 It’s a good idea to inspect your roof at least four times a year, so the change of every season is the best time to schedule a roof inspection or at least visually inspect the roof yourself.
-TruBlue Roofing has a great checklist for homeowners who plan to inspect their roofs seasonally.
+TruBlue Roofing and Remodeling has a great checklist for homeowners who plan to inspect their roofs seasonally.
 Below, you’ll find our checklist of things to look for and tips for taking care of roof damage.

 Always conduct your own visual inspection of the roof from the safety of the ground or from a window.
 Many homeowners have suffered severe injuries by trying to climb up on the roof.
 Ladders collapse everyday, just make sure you’re not one of the unlucky people to do it.